 Goal: Win the next election.

-Result: Short-term thinking dominates every decision.
-Promise everything, deliver politically convenient half-measures.
-Avoid any reform that creates short-term pain even if it prevents long-term catastrophe.
-Kick every hard choice to the next administration.
+Result: Short-term incentives dominate every decision.
+Promise everything, deliver convenient half-measures.
+Avoid reforms that cause immediate pain—even if they prevent long-term damage.
+Push every hard choice to the next administration.
 Make the problem worse while claiming to fix it.

 Key insight

 None of these groups want America to fail.
-But their competing priorities, pursued simultaneously without coordination, guarantee failure.
+But their competing priorities, pursued simultaneously without coordination, drive failure.
 It's not conspiracy—it's chaos with a downward trajectory.

 The Math Doesn't Work